International Degree Programme in Science and Engineering, BSc (Tech)

 |TUT-8820 Proficiency Test for Bachelor's Thesis||0 cr||III|

 The Bachelor's thesis is written as part of major subject studies in the Bachelor's degree.
-The student may write the thesis when s/he has taken at least 70 credits of common core studies and 20 credits in their major subject.
+The student may write the thesis when s/he has taken at least 70 credits of Common Core Studies (General Studies and Basic Studies in Natural Sciences) and 20 credits in their major subject.
 In addition, the student must have an approved personal study plan.

 The laboratories responsible for each major subject give detailed instructions on how to complete the thesis.
 The Bachelor's thesis includes taking the proficiency test.
 In addition, students completing the Bachelor's thesis are required to take part in the Bachelors Thesis Seminar.